📣 OpenPhone is now Quo and we’ve raised $105M to fuel what’s next

 Get the Canadian phone number you need with Quo

-Canadian phone numbers are highly beneficial for any brand with clients in Canada.
+Canadian phone numbers are highly beneficial for small businesses with clients in Canada.
 It helps you develop a trustworthy brand image while avoiding long-distance fees.
 Using a VoIP service provider like Quo, you can access a Canadian phone number no matter where in the world you are.

 Try out Quo for free to experience its perks for Canadian-facing businesses and remote teams.